FaustoFaggion/42_school_Net_Pratice/README.md

 #### Services

 	e-mail, storage services, file sharing, instant messaging, online game, voice over IP, word wide web

+### Classification of Computer Network

+**1. Local Area Network (LAN)**
+	A LAN is a computer network that interconnects computers within a limited area such as residance, school, laboratory, ofice building, university campus, etc... .

+	LAN-DEVICES
+	- Wired LAN ( Ethernet- Hub, switch)
+	- Wireless (WIFI)

+**2. Metropolitan Area Network (MAN)**
+	A MAN is a computer network that interconnects users with computer resources in a geographic region of the size of a metropolitan area (city).
+In other words it is a connecton among LANs in a city.
+	MAN-DEVICES
+	- Switches / Hub to LAN
+	- Routers / Bridges - Connect LANs

+**3. Wide Area Network (WAN)**
+	A WAN is a telecommunication network that extends over a large geographical area for the primary purpose of computer networking.
+In other words it is a connection among MANs.
+	WAN-DEVICES
+	- End devices and Intermadiaries devices

+**The Internet is a WAN**

 ## Data Link Layer

 ## Network Layer